Cereal1974/RubyMon/README.md

-## IMPORTANT RubyMon is currently in Pre-alpha stage.
+## IMPORTANT: RubyMon is currently in Pre-alpha stage.

 # RubyMon
 RubyMon automatically reruns your ruby file when changes are made.
 Simply switch to your working directory and type 'rubymon' into the command line.
 To explicitly listen to a single file use: 'rubymon file'.